Ritvikshah2000/Battlefield/README.md

 * mvn test

+**ARTIFACTS**

+To build the JAR executable:
+* mvn clean package

+To generate the Javadocs:
+* mvn javadoc:javadoc

 **GAMEPLAY**

 Play as the hero and collect keys to unlock the exit and escape the pursuing enemies!